en_USEnglish

 • Advanced Database Cleaner : More advanced free plugin for more precise database cleaning.

-Backing up the database before optimization
+Backup the database before any optimization

-Benefits of updating PHP
+Benefits of Updating PHP

 • Compatibility with the latest versions of WordPress and plugins.